 Primacor I.V.
 Side Effects

-Note: This document contains side effect information about milrinone.
-Some of the dosage forms listed on this page may not apply to the brand name Primacor I.V..
+Note: This page contains side effects data for the generic drug milrinone.
+It is possible that some of the dosage forms included below may not apply to the brand name Primacor I.V..

 For the Consumer

 Applies to milrinone: parenteral injection for iv infusion, parenteral injection for iv use

 Ventricular arrhythmias (e.g., ventricular ectopy, nonsustained ventricular tachycardia ), supraventricular arrhythmias, hypotension, headache.